kisjinn/BookMyShow/README.md

 # BookMyShow Backend Project

-BookMyShow Backend Project is implemented using Spring Boot, providing backend APIs for a ticket booking system similar to the popular platform "BookMyShow".
-These RESTful APIs enable seamless interaction with the ticket booking system for various operations.
+The BookMyShow Backend Project is a System Design endeavor focused on implementing key features such as seat booking, sign-in, and sign-up functionalities..
 The project utilizes Spring Boot, Java, MVC, MySQL, and JPA technologies.